Daycare Parent Handbook

 - Written notice of your intention to withdraw your child or make any change to your schedule will be required for our files two weeks in advance

 - Holiday Closure days when the school is closed: New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas Eve Christmas Day, Boxing Day, New Years Eve.

 - Hours of operation are 7:00am to 6:00p.m Monday to Friday

 - It is essential that your child’s files be current and up to date so that we can reach you at all times.
-Any changes need to be given to office in writing
+Any changes need to be given to the office in writing

 - Woodland Children’s Centre holds a purchase of service Agreement with Halton Region.
 To learn more about how to apply for child care subsidy please contact Halton region at 905-825-6000 (Children services)

 All children require changes of clothes (please see the classroom welcome notes) to be kept in their cubby at all times.
 Please check that their clothes are weather appropriate and that they fit properly.
-Your child’s clothing must be clearly labelled.
+Your child’s clothing must be clearly labeled.

 Volunteers & Student in the Program